 HSAP

-Red Seal •
+Red Seal

 NOC Code 72100

-Cart Ran'd
+Certification Voluntary

 A CNC Machinist is someone who programs, sets up and operates metal-cutting computer numerical control machines.
 CNC Machinists are employed in machine shops, rail companies and by metal product, and farm machinery manufacturing and the aerospace industries.